Your copywriting FAQs... answered

 I work with businesses of all sizes in a variety of different sectors.
-I also work with creative agencies.
+I also work with creative agencies, web developers and marketing consultants.

 No – I write for a variety of different sectors.
-With a good brief I can write about pretty much any subject!
+With a detailed brief I can write about pretty much any subject!

 So far, that’s included…legal, charity, higher education, storage and removals, document management, health and lifestyle, landscape gardening, software development, recruitment, art, photography, data protection, transcreation, hair and beauty, retail, business coaching and textile and fabric.
 Take a look at my portfolio for examples of work.